sutt/lime/readme.md

 # LIME - Micro-framework for Evals

 A homebrewed Language Model Eval tool.
 Specifically a cli pipeline to:
- - Parse question/answer datasets in markdown format:
+1. Parse question/answer datasets in markdown format:
- - Evaluate the language models on these datasets:
+1. Evaluate the language models on these datasets:
-    - process these datasets into openai api and locally deployed llamas models
+    - Inference Services:
+      - OpenAI API
+      - Locally running LlamaCpp models
+      - Custom PipeLine (CPL) apps
-    - automatically grade the results
+    - Grade or re-grade the completions
- - Aggregate / summarize / compare the results.
+1. Aggregate / Summarize / Compare the results.

- - Run the eval against Custom PipeLine (`cpl-`) apps.
+**Gallery of QA Repositories:**
+- [**Hello QA**](https://github.com/sutt/hello-qa) which has different experiments around using lime to demonstrate useful functionality and patterns.

-This was built on a [Wordle dataset](https://github.com/sutt/wordle-qa-2) which uses different multiple-choice questions about rules/strategy/reasoning for the game (e.g. JSON representation).
+- [**Wordle dataset**](https://github.com/sutt/wordle-qa-2) which uses different multiple-choice questions about rules/strategy/reasoning for the game.

-TODO - link to hello-qa dataset

 TODO - insert a diagram

+### Value Proposition

+TODO - insert the value prop around the complexity-spectrum of how evals are performed.

 ### Invoking Sub Commands